Schemes in Antiques: Production

 The film was established in 2018 and produced by the Emperor Films.
-Lei Jiayin, Li Xian, Xin Zhilei and Ge You joined together for the first time at the first filming in September.
+Lei Jiayin, Li Xian, Xin Zhilei and Ge You joined for the first time at the first filming in September.
 The shooting process wrapped up in December 2019.

 On November 28, the film held its premiere in Beijing where director Guo Zijian, the original author and literary consultant Ma Boyong, producer Han Sanping, screenwriter Zhu Xuan, Fan Wenwen, Huang Hai, producer Liang Lin and actors Lei Jiayin, Xin Zhilei, Ge You, Aruna, etc. were present to share the behind the scenes of the film.

 Release

 In China, Schemes in Antiques was scheduled to premiere on 30 April 2021, but the release was postponed.